NVIDIA/NeMo/examples/multimodal/speechllm/README.md

 # Modular SpeechLLM

-This directory contains example scripts to train and evaluate modular SpeechLLM models [1].
+This directory contains example scripts to train and evaluate modular SpeechLLM[1].

 ## Requirements
 You will need to install this specific branch of NeMo, or use the provided Dockerfile in the root directory of this repository to build a Docker image with all the necessary dependencies.
 This branch is based on NeMo main branch by 2/14/2024, while diverging from the main branch in the following ways:
-- Migrating to pytorch_lightning==2.2 to fix some bugs with multiple validation dataloader_iter and saving -last.ckpt files.
+- Migrating to `pytorch_lightning==2.2` to fix some bugs with multiple validation dataloader_iter and saving `-last.ckpt` files.
-- Pinning to megatron-core==0.4.0 to avoid possible unstable behavior of the latest versions or not well supported NeMo components.
+- Pinning to `megatron-core==0.4.0` to avoid possible unstable behaviors of the latest versions or not well supported NeMo components.

 ## Architecture

-In general, there're three main components of a modular SpeechLLM model:
+In general, there're three main components of a modular SpeechLLM:
 - An audio encoder that processes the input audio and produces a sequence of audio embeddings.
 - A modality adapter that processes the audio embeddings and produces a sequence of embeddings in the same latent space as the token embeddings of a pretrained large language model (LLM).
 - A pretrained large language model (LLM) that processes embeddings from the modality adapter as well as token embeddings of input prompt, and produces the text output.
 The audio embeddings and text token embeddings are concatenated in time dimension before going into the LLM.